vimc/orderly-web/docs/spec/spec.md

 ## GET /reports/:name/versions/:version/all/

-Downloads a zip file of everything (including data).
+Downloads a zip file of all files associated with a report version (including data).

 Required permissions: `reports.read`.